 Have you ever wanted to teach a kids photography class

 ?
 Perhaps the thought of it was intimidating to you.
 Why not ease into by having a kids photography club.
 There will be less pressure and it is something for the kids to look forward to after school.
 Maybe you want to volunteer at your son or daughter's school or perhaps at the YMCA or local youth center.
 Below are three top tips for a successful kids photography club.

-1) Keep lessons short and simple.
+1) Keep the kids photography lesson plans short and simple.

-After a long day of sitting a desk in the classroom, the kids will be tired and their short attention spans will be even shorter.
+After a long day of sitting at a desk in the classroom, the kids will be tired and their short attention spans will be even shorter.
 Keep your entire class/club meeting to 30-45 minutes.

-For a productive class/club that also is fun and engaging try dividing each class into three parts.
+For a productive photography class/club that also is fun and engaging try dividing each class into three parts.
 Each part will last around 10-15 minutes each.
 Using this template for each class will let the kids know what to expect and make planning easier for you.

-- Part one: Review the topic from the last class.
+Part one: Review the topic from the last class.

 - Part two: Introduce a new topic.

-2) Limit the Class/Club Size.
+2) Limit the Photography Class or Photography Club Size.

 After being in school all day kids will like to have something that they don’t view as “work”.
-Don’t worry so much about having tests or grading quizes.
+Don’t worry so much about having tests or grading quizzes.
 Keep it light hearted so that the kids will enjoy it.
 Incorporate games such as hangman or tic-tac-toe when reviewing the prior week’s lesson.
 Encourage the students to bring in some of their favorite images that they’ve taken and share with the class.